The Weak differentiability of norm and a generalized Bhatia-\v{S}emrl Theorem: Orthogonality of Multilinear Maps

-The above collection, in the special case when $\A=\mathbf{I}$, is popularly known as the \emph{Maximal numerical range} of $\T$ and is a convex subset of $\F$ \cite{Stampfli}.
-Note that $\mathrm{W}_0(\T,\A)$ is non-empty, closed and convex \cite[Theorem 2]{PHD}.
-A shorter proof of the same can be given by slightly modifying \cite[Lemma 2]{Stampfli}.
+The above collection, in the special case when $\A=\mathbf{I}$, is popularly known as the \emph{Maximal numerical range} of $\T$ and is a convex subset of $\F$ (see \cite{Stampfli}).
+Note that $\mathrm{W}_0(\T,\A)$ is non-empty, closed and convex [\cite{PHD},Theorem 2].
 It is now easy to see (for $k=1$ and $\HS_1=\HS$) that

 This establishes the convexity of $\mathrm{W}(\T,\A)$ (see (\ref{Set W(T,A)})).
 Thus, for $\T,\A\in \B^1(\HS)$, $\C(\mathrm{W}(\T,\A))$ is $\mathrm{W}(\T,\A)$ itself. \end{remark}